Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Target Selection

 \subsection{Diffuse Sources and Galaxy Clusters}

-Foreground diffuse and extended radio sources in this low-frequency range could mimic the EoR structures and constitute one of the biggest problems for recovery of the true EoR signals from deep imaging observations.
+Foreground diffuse and extended radio sources in low-frequency range could mimic the EoR structures and constitute one of the biggest problems for recovery of the true EoR signals from deep imaging observations \citep{Jelic08,Brunetti14,Li19}.
 Though these diffuse sources may be subtracted based on their smooth spectral features, a tiny error from the imperfect modeling of the extended sources may invalidate our efforts.
-Therefore, we will apply another constraint to the EoR candidate fields: They should not contain any resolved radio diffuse sources in addition to the very extended, bright sources of the Milky Way and LMC/SMC.
+Therefore, we will add another constraint to the EoR candidate fields: They should not contain any resolved radio diffuse sources in addition to the very extended, bright sources of the Milky Way and LMC/SMC.

-We have therefore compiled a catalog of 6986 clusters, based on multi-wavelength observational data available in literature, which include 5249 optical Abell clusters \citep{Abell89}, 1058 X-ray clusters \citep{Piffaretti11}, 679 Planck SZ clusters \citep{Ade14} and 225 clusters detected with diffuse emission using GLEAM at very low-frequencies (Johnston-Hollitt et al. in prep.).
-Yet, many of the X-ray/SZ/GELAM selected clusters have already been included in the Abell cluster catalog.
+Diffuse radio sources in the Galaxy such as the supernova remnants can be identified and hence easily avoided.
+We will focus on the extragalactic extended radio sources, mainly clusters of galaxies, and many if not all of them contain diffuse radio relics and/or halos.
+We have therefore compiled a catalog of 6986 clusters, based on multi-wavelength observational data available in literature, which include 5249 optical Abell clusters \citep{Abell89}, 1058 X-ray clusters \citep{Piffaretti11}, 679 Planck SZ clusters and 226 clusters detected with diffuse emission by GLEAM at very low-frequencies (Johnston-Hollitt et al. in prep.).
+Yet, it is noted that many of the X-ray/SZ selected clusters have already been included in the Abell cluster catalog.
 Figure \ref{fig:cluster} shows the distribution of all these clusters over the Haslam 408 MHz All-Sky Map.
-The EoR candidate fields to be selected should contain as few clusters as feasible.
+The EoR candidate fields to be selected should contain no clusters if possible.